percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | int         | `7200`     |

-Time after which the liveness probe is failed if the MongoDB instance didn’t finish its full startup yet
+Time after which the liveness probe is failed if the MongoDB instance didn’t finish its full startup yet.

 ### `replsets.readinessProbe.failureThreshold`